Native metal: Copper

 Native copper has been historically mined as an early source of the metal.

 The term Old Copper Complex is used to describe an ancient North American civilization that utilized native copper deposits for weapons, tools, and decorative objects.
 This society existed around Lake Superior, where they found sources of native copper and mined them between 6000 and 3000 BC.
-Copper would have been especially useful to ancient man as it was much stronger than gold, hard enough to be made into useful items such as fishhooks and woodworking tools, but still soft enough to be easily shaped, unlike meteoric iron.
+Copper would have been especially useful to ancient humans as it was much stronger than gold, hard enough to be made into useful items such as fishhooks and woodworking tools, but still soft enough to be easily shaped, unlike meteoric iron.

 The same deposits of native copper on the Keweenaw Peninsula and Isle Royale were later mined commercially.
 From 1845 until 1887, the Michigan Copper Country was the leading producer of copper in the United States.
 Masses of native copper weighing hundreds of tons were sometimes found in the mines.

 The spectrum of copper minerals closely resembles that of silver, ranging from oxides of its multiple oxidation states through sulfides and silicates to halides and chlorates, iodates, nitrates and others.
 Natural alloys of copper (particularly with silver; the two metals can also be found in separate but co-mingled masses) are also found.

 Iron, nickel and cobalt

-Telluric iron (Earth born) is very rare, with only one major deposit known in the world, located on or nearby Disko Island in Greenland.
+Telluric iron (Earth born) is very rare, with only one major deposit known in the world, located on or near Disko Island in Greenland.
 Most of the native iron on earth is actually not in fact "native", in the traditional sense, to Earth.
 It mainly comes from iron-nickel meteorites that formed millions of years ago but were preserved from chemical attack by the vacuum of space, and fell to the earth a relatively short time ago.
 Metallic meteorites are composed primarily of the iron-nickel alloys: taenite (high nickel content) and kamacite (low nickel content).
 However, there are a few areas on earth where truly native iron can be found.

-Native nickel has been described as serpentinite due to hydrothermal alteration of ultramafic rocks in New Caledonia and elsewhere.
+Native nickel has been described in serpentinite due to hydrothermal alteration of ultramafic rocks in New Caledonia and elsewhere.

 Metallic cobalt has been reported in the Canadian Lorraine Mine, Cobalt-Gowganda region, the Timiskaming District, Ontario, Canada, and in the Aidyrlya gold deposit in Orenburgskaya Oblast of the Southern Urals.

 Others

 All other native metals occur only in small quantities or are found in geologically special regions.

 For example, metallic cadmium was only found at two locations including the Vilyuy River basin in Siberia.
 Native molybdenum has been found in lunar regolith and in the Koryakskii volcano in Kamchatka Oblast of Russia.
-Elsewhere in this region native indium, aluminium, tantalum, selenium, tellurium, and other metals have been reported.
+Elsewhere in this region native indium, aluminium, tantalum, tellurium, and other metals have been reported.
 Native lead is quite rare but somewhat more widespread, as are tin, mercury, arsenic, antimony, and bismuth.

 Native chromium has been found in small grains in Sichuan, China and other locations.